ocaml/merlin/doc/dev/PROTOCOL.md

 }
 ```

-Where `command` is a merlin command and context would be the list of arguments passed to `"checkout"`.
+Where `command` is a Merlin command and context would be the list of arguments passed to `"checkout"`.

 This has the same effect as executing: